eellak/gsoc2019-greek-morpho/README.md

 ## Dictionary Download

-The version v0.2 of the dictionary can be found [here](http://snf-869216.vm.okeanos.grnet.gr/dict-v0.2.zip)
+The version v0.2 of the morphological dictionary can be found [here](data/morph-dict-v0.2.zip).

 It contains about 518000 distinct surface forms and about 900000 forms with morphological information.

+The spelling dictionary is found [here](data/)

 ## Running the script